Types of Free Bet Offers

 The next type of welcome bonus is a free bets no deposit bonus.
 These offers are rare but do occasionally crop up.
 Essentially, the bookie will give you a completely free bet when you join the site, before you’ve added any funds to your account.
-No deposit free bet bonuses are a great way to try new sports betting sites without having to risk your own cash.
+No deposit free bet bonuses are a great way to try new sports betting sites without having to wager your own cash immediately.

 Generally, these offers are subject to steep wagering requirements.
 The bookies will require you to turn over any winnings multiple times at specified minimum odds before you can withdraw.
 This might look something like 5x wagering of profits at odds of evens or above.